KYPHOSIS TREATMENT

 Onset and Progression

-Understanding the onset and progression of the kyphosis is crucial for identifying the underlying cause and guiding treatment.
-The patient should advise the doctor of his or her age when the curve first appeared, whether it has worsened over time, and any factors that may have influenced its progression.
+Understanding the onset and progression of the kyphosis becomes crucial for identifying the underlying cause and guiding treatment.
+The patient should advise the doctor of his or her age when the neck curve first appeared, whether it got worse over time, and any factors that caused its progression.

 Congenital vs. Acquired

-Determining whether the kyphosis is congenital (present at birth) or acquired (developed later in life) is essential for diagnosis.
+Determining whether kyphosis is congenital (present at birth) or acquired (developed later in life) becomes essential for diagnosis.
 Congenital kyphosis often presents in infancy or early childhood, while acquired forms may develop due to degenerative diseases, trauma, or poor posture.

 Rapid vs. Gradual Onset

-A rapid onset of kyphosis may suggest a more serious underlying condition, such as a vertebral fracture or tumor, while a gradual onset is more typical of postural kyphosis or degenerative conditions.
+A rapid onset of kyphosis may suggest a more serious underlying condition, such as a vertebral fracture or tumor, while a gradual onset appears more typical of postural kyphosis or degenerative conditions.

 Medical History